Please use the links below to learn more about the Tobin Project.

 Please visit our "Books & Papers" page for information regarding Tobin Project publications.
 To access existing publications:

 Preventing Regulatory Capture: Special Interest Influence and How to Limit It (Daniel Carpenter & David Moss, eds.)
-(Cambridge University Press, forthcoming) is available for free download here.
+(Cambridge University Press, 2013) is available for purchase here.
+The introduction, conclusion, and afterword, as well as James Kwak's chapter on "cultural capture," are available for download here.

 Government & Markets: Toward a New Theory of Regulation (David Moss & Edward Balleisen, eds.)
 (Cambridge University Press, 2010) is available for purchase here.